Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 Cereal Grains vs. Pseudo-Grains

 Cereal grains are the seeds of cultivated grasses and include wheat, rye, oats, rice, corn and barley.
-We’ve changed them from their original wild state as short, unimportant grasses with tiny seed heads.
-We now have huge, heavy seed heads of corn and wheat growing on industrial acreage.
+We’ve altered them from their original wild state as short, unimportant grasses with tiny seed heads.
+Corn and wheat now have huge, heavy seed heads growing on industrial acreage.

 Wild rice is not a true rice or Cereal Grass – it’s a reed-like Aquatic Grass.
 It grows in shallow water with the seed heads visible above the water.
 It is related to “rice” but has not undergone extensive hybridization.
 The seeds are large and dark brown, native to North America and China.